telerik/ajax-docs/controls/tooltip/troubleshooting/common-issues.md

 ## The Tooltip Hides When Content Arrives

-In some cases when content is loaded on demand by RadToolTipManager's OnAjaxRequest method, the tooltip hides just when the loading indicator disappears.
+In some cases when content is loaded on demand by RadToolTipManager's `OnAjaxRequest` method, the tooltip hides just when the loading indicator disappears.

-This is usually due to an AjaxSetting from RadAjaxManager/RadAjaxManagerProxy that updates an ASP:Panel or an ASP:UpdatePannel that encompasses the RadToolTipManager.In both these cases the resulting update panels have UpdateMode set to Always, so they dispose each time response from the server is received.
+This is usually due to an AjaxSetting from RadAjaxManager/RadAjaxManagerProxy that updates an ASP:Panel or an ASP:UpdatePannel that encompasses the RadToolTipManager.
+In both these cases the resulting update panels have `UpdateMode` set to `Always`, so they dispose each time response from the server is received.
 If they include the RadToolTipManager they will also dispose it, so the tooltip will hide.

 Here is what happens in such a scenario: